 Thank you so much for supporting Billy throughout this very special challenge.
 With your help, he’s been able to raise a staggering £3,007,401.
 The money raised will help to support people living incredibly tough lives, including those hit hardest by the Coronavirus Crisis.
 Thank you.

 Not had chance to donate?
 There’s still plenty of time to show your support to Billy.
 Every donation has the power to make a difference so, if you can, please give now.

 A CHALLENGE LIKE NO OTHER

-You can watch every moment of Billy's incredible journey in an hour-long documentary on Thursday 18 March at 9pm, on BBC One.
+You can watch every moment of Billy's incredible journey in an hour-long documentary over on BBC iPlayer(opens in new window).

 This February, professional racing driver and double-leg amputee, Billy Monger, undertook a gruelling triathlon inspired challenge, in support of Red Nose Day.
 Over the course of four days, he battled the elements as well as physical and mental exhaustion, as he set out to walk, kayak and cycle a staggering 140 miles.
 Along the way, he was supported by family, friends and some very special guests to help spur him on to the finish line.

 The money Billy raises will help support a number of life-changing projects both across the UK and around the world, whether it’s tackling mental health stigma, taking action against domestic abuse, providing safety to families who need support, or helping to give children the best start in life.
 And with the impact of the Coronavirus pandemic increasing demand, the money raised will also reach some of the most vulnerable in society who have been hit hardest by this crisis.